ZombsRoyale.io: Development

 End Game Interactive's small team of around 3, led by CEO Liu, spent four weeks developing ZombsRoyale.io and the rest of 2018 maintaining and expanding it.
 It was released for web browsers in early 2018, while a PC client came out sometime later. iOS and Android ports were released in May.

 Although there are no zombies in the game, the game was named ZombsRoyale.io because it used the same engine as End Game's Zombs.io.
 Like how Spinz.io was made to capitalize on a recent fidget spinner trend, ZombsRoyale.io was inspired by the rise of battle royale games such as PUBG: Battlegrounds (2017) and Fortnite Battle Royale (2018).
 Liu did the art for both Spinz.io and ZombsRoyale.io.

-ZombsRoyale Events

-The ZombsRoyale community has long thrived on a diverse range of events, providing players with numerous opportunities each week to engage in competitive play and social interaction.
-Various event servers have become central to the community, each offering its own style and schedule:

-ZCC (Zombs Clan Central)

-ZCC was the first major event server established for ZombsRoyale and quickly set the standard for organized play.
-Initiated by NASA, it became the hub for regular events and tournaments.
-However, since 2022, ZCC has ceased running events consistently.

-ZFT (Zombs Fight-Fi Tournaments)

-Originally operated entirely by Fight-Fi, ZFT focused on hosting competitive events and tournaments for ZombsRoyale.
-Up until 2021, Fight-Fi managed the server, but it later split off into an independent branch as Fight-Fi ceased to exist as a standalone entity.
-Today, ZFT remains a cornerstone of the event scene by hosting multiple weekly events and occasional tournaments.

-ZRE (ZombsRoyale Events)

-Managed by MrJAwesome—who also runs a well-known Coding Lounge on Discord—ZRE is dedicated to providing frequent events throughout the week.
-This server is a major contributor to the game’s competitive environment, offering diverse formats that keep players actively engaged.

-Endzone

-Created by Twitch Partner Streamer Brulph, Endzone currently organizes one event per week in collaboration with ZFT.
-This partnership blends the competitive edge of ZFT with Endzone’s unique community-driven approach.

-Together, these event servers have been pivotal in sustaining ZombsRoyale's dynamic and engaged community, each offering its own flavor of competitive play and collaboration.